General SO Info

 Science Olympiad team (School team): 15 members compete in the Science Olympiad competition.

-Event team (Event partners): Usually 2 students prepare for and compete in the same event together.
+Event team (Event partners): The students who prepare for and compete in the same event together.
+Is usually 2 students - per the Event Rules.
+A few events (e.g. Experimental Design) allow up to 3 students.

 School SO Coach: The adult in charge of the SO team.
 They register the team, set the team (who is on the team), & assign the events.